KeithSingleton3/Telemetry-Analysis-Home-Lab-with-Splunk-and-Sysmon/README.md

-<h1>Threat Detection Home Lab Using Splunk and Sysmon</h1>
+<h1>Telemetry Analysis Home Lab with Splunk and Sysmon </h1>

 <h2>Description</h2>
-In this lab we're going to walk though how to create a threat detection lab in Splunk while ingesting telemetry from Sysmon.
-I will be using a Windows 10 VM and a Kali Linux VM inside of Oracle Virtual Box.
+In this lab we're going to walk through how to analyze and ingest telemetry from Sysmon logs that are feeding into Splunk.
+I will be using a Windows 10 VM and a Kali Linux VM inside of Oracle Virtual Box for penetration testing.
 Configuring this lab will definitely give you hands on experience with networking, analyzing data logs, and so much more!
 <br />